gradio-app/gradio/guides/image_classification_in_tensorflow.md

 ## Step 2 — Defining a `predict` function

-Next, you will need to define a function that takes in the *user input*, which in this case is an image, and returns the prediction.
+Next, we will need to define a function that takes in the *user input*, which in this case is an image, and returns the prediction.
 The prediction should be returned as a dictionary whose keys are class name and values are confidence probabilities.
 We will load the class names from this [text file](https://git.io/JJkYN).

 In the case of our pretrained model, it will look like this: